georgasj/Skytroo/README.md

 happy about it can click the link to go to skyscanner and buy the ticket.
 The idea is that every purchase at skyscanner will offer a small commissioning to myself! (photo: Skytroo Results page - Details)

+Other files:

+Application.py - the code that runs the localhost server and web pages.
+I did not include the front-end html/css/JS in this repo.

+Skytroo.db - this is the database that contains all the data from APIs.
+To create this database I used 3 web crawlers which I will upload in due time.

 Play around with the code and please reach out if you are excited!

 Thanks!